stefan-hoeck/idris2-tui/ROADMAP.md

 # Kown Issues and Limitations

-## No Buffering (and therefore, no scrolling)
+## No Buffering

-This is a design limitation.
-See previous section.

-What you lose without buffering is direct support for overlapping windows.
-More tragically, there is no support for *clipping*, so it's up to application code not render out-of-bounds.
-This also makes makes scrolling components tricky to implement.

-The drawing model favors a left-to-right, top-to-bottom drawing order, which is robust against the inability to clip painting to a specific region of the screen.

-Fortunately, this dovetails with structural recursion.
-See `*split`, and `distributeHorizonatal` in `TUI.Geometry` module.
-Or see `pack*` and `paint*` in `TUI.View`.

-The `VList` component aims to suport

-## Limited Key Handling

-There's rudimentary ANSI decoding for basic keys.
-It's good enough to at least start coding interactive things that run in your terminal, but it's not yet enough to write a full-fledged application.
+The trouble with buffering is that it forces us to re-implement much of the same logic that the terminal itself already implements.
+This library tries to simply pass through escape squences as directly as possible.

+Drawing order matters.
+Things drawn later occlude things which were drawn earlier.
+I find this is fairly intuitive, actually.
+It also dovetails well with structural recursion.

+One downside is that it's up to the application to keep track of draw attributes.
+This library tries to mitigate this as much as possible.

+Another downside is that it's possible for unsanitized input to be injected into your terminal, and that's kindof bad.
+There's no mitigation for this as of yet.

+## Incorrect String Sizing

+A bunch of components and routines assume one codepoint = one column.
+Addressing this is a big deal, and will happen later.
+For now, there are various ways you can fudge sizing if you need to.
+The passthrough-oriented design should be a bit more robust to issues around this than if we relied on buffering.

 ## Event Types are Hard Coded

 The existing event types are hard-coded into the library mainloop and input shim.

-The reason for this is that I can't figure out the best way to generalize event handling without breaking other features of the API that I think I like..
+This must wait until I can figure out the best way to generalize event handling without breaking other features of the API that I enjoy.

 ## <a name="kbd">Keyboard Input